Sunita-Shakuniya/SearchPatternAnalyzer/README.md

 # SearchPatternAnalyzer
-The project focused on exploring and analyzing personal search history data chrome .
-The project aims to identify trends and patterns related to domains &amp; topics visited no of times.
+The project focused on exploring and analyzing personal search history data using python  with libraries such as numpy, pandas, matplotlib.
+The project aims to identify trends and patterns on the basis of no of time the visited .